 The OCDSB Learning Support for Students with Special Education Needs online resource is intended to be the foundation for all OCDSB staff that work in classrooms and schools to understand their role in ensuring inclusion for all.
 The goal of the resource will be to support staff to plan and deliver special education programs and services in the OCDSB for all learners.
-It ensures educators (teachers, Early Childhood Educators (ECE), Educational Assistants (EA), and administrators) have the essential information, tools and resources to provide personalized and precise support.
+It ensures educators (teachers, Early Childhood Educators (ECE), Educational Assistants (EA), and administrators) have the essential information, tools and resource to provide personalized and precise support.
 Educators will be able to use the resource to guide professional learning as they build capacity in meeting the needs of all students (i.e. what is necessary for some is beneficial for many).
-This resource will be field tested in the fall of 2021 with the goal of full implementation in January, 2022.
+This resource will be launched in September, 2022 with training sessions for stakeholders to follow.